 - If you're not registered to vote, or you need to update your voter registration information, follow the instructions below.

 To register in New Jersey you must:

 - be a citizen of the United States

-- not be declared mentally incompetent by a court
+- not be declared mentally incompetent by a court.

-Register to vote in New Jersey
+How to register to vote online in New Jersey

 - Download and fill out the National Voter Registration Form.